getsentry/sentry.engineering/src/content/blog/do-you-really-need-an-mcp-to-build-your-app.md

 ---
-title: 'Do you need an MCP to build your native app?'
+title: "Do you need an MCP to build your native app?"
-date: '2026-02-18'
+date: "2026-02-18"
-tags: ['ios', 'ai', 'mcp']
+tags: ["ios", "ai", "mcp"]
 draft: false
-summary: 'Do you need an MCP to build your native app?
+summary: "Do you need an MCP to build your native app?
 Surprisingly, modern agents succeed either way.
-The real difference is how much time, cost, and context you waste along the way.'
+The real difference is how much time, cost, and context you waste along the way."
 images: [../../assets/images/do-you-really-need-an-mcp-to-build-your-app/hero.png]
 canonicalUrl:
 authors: [cameroncooke]